jdorlonsbcglobal/github-slideshow/_posts/0000-01-02-jdorlonsbcglobal.md

 layout: slide
 title: "Welcome to our John's slide!"
 ---
 What a great slide.
-Yeah Yeah.
+Yeah Yeah. :tada:
 Use the left arrow to go back!